 Moussaka is a dish that needs time but it is worth the effort.
-It is considered a festive dish or a Sunday dish.
+In Greek we consider it as a festive dish or a Sunday dish.
 Every Greek household has its own recipe and uses mainly eggplants, meat or tomato-based sauce, and béchamel sauce.
 There are differences between the methods of preparation and the used ingredients.

-Eggplants are believed to be originated in India or in Africa.
+Eggplants probably originated in India or in Africa.
 The Chinese are the first who cultivated eggplants since 544 BC.
 Eggplants or aubergines were introduced throughout the Mediterranean region by the Arabs, initially in Spain (8th century), in the early Middle Ages.
 In Greece, they appeared in the Byzantine times around the 11th century and they became a kitchen staple since then.

-The most common varieties that are produced in Greece and are used in the preparation of moussaka are the tsakonikes (graffiti eggplants) and flaskes (Italian eggplants).
+The most common varieties produced in Greece and used in the preparation of moussaka are the tsakonikes (graffiti eggplants) and flaskes (Italian eggplants).
 Try and buy some varieties that have a lot of flesh but not too many seeds, because more seeds mean more bitterness.

 How to slice the eggplants